 Real SQL vs. Not Really SQL

-If you rely on the phenomenal power and convenience of SQL in databases, you want that same power and convenience in your desktop GIS.
-Manifold delivers real SQL and ESRI ArcGIS® Pro does not.
+If you rely on the phenomenal power and convenience of SQL in databases, you want 100% of the power and convenience of SQL for your ArcGIS Pro desktop, not a 5% subset.
+Manifold® Release 9 delivers 100% of SQL.
+Release 9 delivers real SQL and Esri ArcGIS® Pro does not.

 This page summarizes reports by Manifold users of why they consider SQL in Release 9 to be a superb SQL, especially for spatial work, and why ArcGIS Pro fails to provide a real SQL.
 See also the Spatial SQL page for info on SQL in Manifold, and the Real SQL page for comparisons to other GIS packages like Global Mapper, FME, MapInfo, and QGIS.

 New !
 Get Real SQL in ArcGIS Pro

 The add-in enhances ArcGIS Pro with the world's most powerful desktop spatial SQL engine, Manifold's Radian® engine, to unleash the phenomenal power of SQL from your ArcGIS Pro desktop.
 Enjoy full-featured SQL, superior quality, and the amazing speed of parallel CPU and parallel GPU query execution, all supported with hundreds of SQL functions for every spatial need.

 In Advanced mode the add-in runs spatial SQL with hundreds of file formats, databases, web servers, and other data sources outside of ArcGIS Pro.
 Ultrafast data storage in the add-in makes it easy to combine huge data from outside your ArcGIS Pro project with data inside the project.